apache/pulsar/site2/docs/getting-started-helm.md

 |-----------|-------------------|-------------|------------------------|
 ```

 At this point, you can get the service URLs to connect to your Pulsar client.
-Urls for this example:
+Here are URL examples:
 ```
 webServiceUrl=http://127.0.0.1:61853/
 brokerServiceUrl=pulsar://127.0.0.1:61854/